Your cart is currently empty!

-Most people are so completely identified with the voice in their head, with that incessant flow of involuntary and compulsive thought and with the emotion that accompanies it, that we could define it as possessed by one’s own mind.
-Until we are completely unaware of it, we believe that the thinker is who we are.
+Most of us are so completely identified with the voice in our head, with that incessant stream of compulsive thought and the accompanying emotion, that we could describe ourselves as possessed by our mind.
+Until we are completely unaware of it, we believe the thinker is who we are.
 This is the egoic mind.
 The famous writer and spiritual teacher Eckhart Tolle calls it ego, because ‘there is a sense of self, of the I (the ego), in every thought, in every memory, in every interpretation, judgment, opinion, point of view, reaction, emotion.
-And, spiritually speaking, this is unawareness. “
+And, spiritually speaking, this is unawareness.’

 Our thinking, the content of our mind, is obviously conditioned by the past, by the way we were brought up, by our culture, by the family situation and so on.
 The core of all our mental activity consists of repetitive thoughts and emotions, in reactive patterns with which we are strongly identified.
 This creates a real mental entity that feeds on what in the Zen – Buddhist tradition are called mental poisons, that is:

-1 – Attachment: the tendency to always desire something different from this moment or the tendency to become attached to an idea, opinion, judgment of oneself and judgment of the other.
+1 – Attachment: the tendency to always want something different from this moment or the tendency to attach to an idea, an opinion, self-judgment and judgment towards the other .

 2 – Aversion: the tendency to oppose, to create resistance and to consider the life situation as an obstacle or an enemy.

-3 – Confusion: when the mind is full of compulsive thoughts and we are so identified with them that we cannot let them go
+3 – Confusion: when the mind is filled with compulsive thoughts and we are so identified with them that we cannot let them go

-How can we stop talking about ourselves if we are constantly identified with this incessant inner dialogue?
+How to stop talking about yourself if we are constantly identified with this incessant inner dialogue?

-The only practice that can interrupt mental automatism and help stop judging oneself is the constant practice of awareness or Mindfulness.
+The only practice that can interrupt mental automatism and help stop judging yourself is the constant practice of awareness or Mindfulness.
 Read more about the practice of Mindfulness here

 Let’s take an example:

-Each negative judgment or thought strengthens our ego, while in the meantime it involves a negative feeling in the body, a tension and a modification to the natural rhythm of the breath and release of toxic substances in the body.
-The unpleasant sensation as such then becomes unconscious, buried by the illusory heroic feeling of being right.
+Every judgment or negative thought strengthens our ego, while in the meantime it causes a negative feeling in the body, a tension and a change in the natural rhythm of the breath and the release of toxic substances in the body.
+The unpleasant feeling as such then becomes unconscious, buried by the illusory heroic feeling of being right.

-To stop criticizing oneself, therefore, first of all it is of fundamental importance to recognize the judging activity every time it occurs and detach oneself from it, simply observing it, assuming the attitude of an impartial witness.
-When you notice that a judgment arises, you don’t try to repress it, judging it wrong, because that would simply complicate things.
+To stop criticizing yourself therefore, first of all it is of fundamental importance to recognize the judging activity every time it occurs and detach yourself from it, observing it simply, assuming the attitude of an impartial witness.
+When we realize that a judgment is presenting itself, we do not try to repress it, judging it wrong, because that would simply complicate things.

-The practice of Mindfulness involves a suspension of judgments and the simple observation of everything that presents itself to you, including judgmental thoughts.
+The practice of Mindfulness involves a suspension of judgments and simple observation of all that arises, including judgmental thoughts.

 The mind’s ability to observe and understand itself is called meta-cognition.
-According to Western psychology, it is precisely the meta-cognitive capacity that develops through the constant practice of meditation that makes it a useful technique for getting out of unconscious automatism and reducing states of tension, stress and suffering.
-In the meta-cognitive state, the thinking mind continues to be used when necessary, but in a much more focused and effective way than before.
-It is used above all for practical purposes, but one is free from involuntary inner dialogue, and within oneself there is peace, precisely because a distance has been created between the observer and the thinker in us.
+According to Western psychology, it is precisely the metacognitive ability that develops through the constant practice of meditation that makes it a useful technique for getting out of unconscious automatisms and reducing states of tension, stress and suffering.
+In the metacognitive state, one continues to use the thinking mind as needed, but in a much more focused and effective way than before.
+It is mostly used for practical purposes, but one is free from involuntary self-talk, and there is stillness within oneself, precisely because a distance has been created between the observer and the thinker in us.

 Whenever we mentally attribute negative labels to others, whether while we are in front of them, and when we talk about them, or even thinking about them, even if we often don’t notice it, there is an emotion that goes with complaining and judging about them. others, and which gives even more energy to our ego: Resentment.
 To be resentful is to be bitter, indignant, offended, or hurt.
 We resent the greed of others, their dishonesty, their lack of integrity, what they are doing, what they have done in the past, what they say, what they failed to do, what they would or they shouldn’t have done.